howardisaacson/Intro-to-Astro-2021/Code_of_Conduct.md

 incitement to violence, suicide, or self-harm continuing to initiate interaction (including photography or recording) with someone after being asked to stop publication of private communication without consent Behaviour not explicitly mentioned above may still constitute harassment.
 The list above should not be taken as exhaustive but rather as a guide to make it easier to enrich all of us and the communities in which we participate.
-All Carpentry interactions should be professional regardless of location: harassment is prohibited whether it occurs on- or offline, and the same standards apply to both.
+All Intro2Astro interactions should be professional regardless of location: harassment is prohibited whether it occurs on or offline, and the same standards apply to both.

 Thank you for helping make this a welcoming, friendly community for all.